Ghost Station (film)

 Ghost Station (โกยเถอะเกย์) is a 2007 Thai comedy-horror film directed by Yuthlert Sippapak as a spoof of Brokeback Mountain.

 Plot

-Udd and Yai are a gay couple who love cowboy films and move from the city to a rural area to have a more intimate, rustic setting for their relationship.
-They buy an abandoned filling station and look to settle down.
-Udd then finds that Yai is having an affair with Tangmo, a local woman who has a lesbian lover, Jenny.
-Neither Yai nor Tangmo are aware of either of their sexual histories, but Udd discovers the affair and plans to have anal sex with his grandfather out of revenge.
-However, none of them know that he is a zombie, and lives with some scary spirits.
+Udd and Yai are a gay couple who love cowboy films and decide to move from the city to a rural area to create a more intimate, rustic setting for their relationship.
+They purchase an abandoned filling station and plan to settle down.
+However, Udd soon discovers that Yai is having an affair with Tangmo, a local woman who has a lesbian lover named Jenny.
+Neither Yai nor Tangmo is aware of each other's sexual histories, but Udd learns about the affair and plots to take revenge by having anal sex with his grandfather.
+Unbeknownst to them, Udd's grandfather is a zombie who lives with some frightening spirits.